 Come and join one of the largest gender studies groups in Europe!

-Gender studies, a contemporary interdisciplinary field encompassing women’s and feminist studies, critically examines ways in which gender, ethnicity, sexuality, religion and class intersect and are constructed within popular culture, art, literature and new media.
-This important minor offers the chance to learn about historical and contemporary feminist movements and about the forces both gender and ethnicity currently exert in society.
+Gender studies, a contemporary interdisciplinary field encompassing women’s and feminist studies, critically examines ways in which gender, ethnicity/race, sexuality, religion and class intersect and are constructed within popular culture, art, literature and new media.
+This important minor offers the chance to learn about historical and contemporary feminist movements and about the forces both gender and ethnicity/race currently exert in society.

 By providing essential gender studies concepts and methodologies – as employed in the humanities – this minor further offers you a critical perspective on social, cultural and power relations within contemporary society.